-The view from Gokyo Ri makes the climb worthwhile: you’re between 4 of the 14 highest peaks in the world: Everest (8848m), Lhotse (8516m), Makalu (8485m) and Cho Oyu (8118m).
-But the view is much more than the view of these mastodo’s!
+The view from Gokyo Ri makes the climb worthwhile: you'll be between 4 of the 14 highest peaks in the world: Everest (8848 m), Lhotse (8516 m), Makalu (8485 m) and Cho Oyu (8118 m).
+But the view is much more than the view of these mastodo's!
 You have a horizon full of snowy peaks and below you can see three of the beautiful blue Gokyo Lakes and the village of Gokyo.
-You can also see the Ngozumpa Glacier, the largest in the Himalayas, 36km long!
+Also the Ngozumpa glacier, with its length of 36 km the largest in the Himalayas, can be seen from here!

-After taking these unforgettable impressions, you’ll descend again to Gokyo where you’ll spend the rest of the day.
+After recording these unforgettable impressions, you will descend again to Gokyo where you will spend the rest of the day.

-After you leave Gokyo and walk to Phanga.
+Afterwards you will leave Gokyo and walk to Phanga.

-You’re walking down today.
-You’ll pass Machhermo and Dole again.
-You’re going faster than on the climb.
+You're walking down today.
+You pass Machhermo and Dole again.
+You're going faster than on the climb.

 Khumjung is a village located in the hidden Khumjung valley in the Everest region.
-Be sure to visit the Khumjung Monastery there.
-Inside there is a large statue of the Guru Rinpoche.
+Be sure to visit the Khumjung monastery.
+Inside is a large statue of the Guru Rinpoche.
 This monastery also has a skull which according to them comes from a Yeti.
 You can also visit the school founded by Sir Edmund Hillary.

 After breakfast you start your walk to Monjo.